gftea/amqprs/README.md

 # amqprs

-## Design goals
+## Design philosophy
-1. easy to use API
-2. easy to understand API
-3. lock free

-keep the API similar as python client library so that easier for user to move from there.
+1. API first: easy to use, easy to understand.
+Keep the API similar as python client library so that it is easier for users to move from there.
+2. Minimum external dependencies: as less exteranl crates as possible
+3. lock free: as less mutex/lock as possible

 ## Example: Publish